Internet-Person-IP/katacoda-scenarios/code/step4.md

   type: LoadBalancer
 </pre>

+ingress.yaml describes a firewall for our application and helps us with accessing our pod.
 **The last file you will add is a ingress.yaml file in the kubernetes directory which includes something like this:**

 <pre class="file" data-target="clipboard">